quicwg/load-balancers/draft-ietf-quic-load-balancers.md

 Load balancers SHOULD drop packets with non-compliant DCIDs in a short header.

+A QUIC-LB configuration MAY significantly over-provision the server ID space (i.e., provide far more codepoints than there are servers) to increase the probability that a randomly generated Destination Connection ID is non- compliant.

 Load balancers MUST forward packets with compliant DCIDs to a server in accordance with the chosen routing algorithm.